-Trusted movement media is an exception to the 'camera-free zone', as they have built trust with participants in the black bloc by consistently blurring masked faces, and not filming any crimina-
+Trusted movement media is an exception to the 'camera-free zone', as they have built trust with participants in the black bloc by consistently blurring masked faces, and not filming any criminalized actions.

-Corporate media, on the other hand, Every photograph that is taken of exist to propagate and reaffirm a capitalist worldview, and regularly hand over their footage to police without even waiting for a court order.
+Corporate media, on the other hand, exist to propagate and reaffirm a capitalist worldview, and regularly hand over their footage to police without even waiting for a court order.
 On Sunday in Quebec City, a CTV journalist was told not to film people with masks, to which he replied that he had every right to (which, according to the State's laws, he indeed does).
 When he was given a final warning that if he continued his camera would be smashed, he walked over to the police to point us out, and later ripped off the mask of a comrade (which he paid for with a sore face the next day).

 The corporate media has always furthered the interests of the class that provides its funding.
 Anyone who has ever been subjected to their coverage knows it's biased.
-The strategy of positive mass media attention is extremely shortsighted - these institutions will never be our allies, as long as we want to challenge power structures in a meaningful way.
-Any message we try to communicate through corporate media will always be reframed in order to keep liberalism infight back are already up against fascist tification.
-The more people are masked, thugs and the weaponized police who protect them - we don't need yet another enemy putting our safety at risk.
-Although corporate media can be told not to film people in masks, they'll often continue to sneakily film from a distance, because they have no respect for our struggles.
-Last Sunday, several antifascists came equipped with water-guns full of black paint to spray in the faces of fascists.
-Using similar tactics to blind the lenses of corporate media cameras, or even plain-old spray paint, will come in handy in the future.
+The strategy of positive mass media attention is extremely short-sighted - these institutions will never be our allies, as long as we want to challenge power structures in a meaningful way.
+Any message we try to communicate through corporate media will always be reframed in order to keep liberalism intact.